openshift/training/beta-3-setup.md

       },

-This portion of the template's JSON tells OpenShift to generate an expression using a regex-like string that will be presnted as ADMIN_USERNAME.
+This portion of the template's JSON tells OpenShift to generate an expression using a regex-like string that will be presented as ADMIN_USERNAME.

 ### Adding the Template
 Go ahead and do the following as `root`: